thecml/kubernetes-on-arm/README.md

 kubectl get svc

 # See if the nginx container is working
-# Replace $SERVICE_IP with one ip "kubectl get svc" returned
+# Replace $SERVICE_IP with the ip "kubectl get svc" returned
 curl $SERVICE_IP
 # --> <p>WELCOME TO NGINX</p>